5 Best-Named Hockey Teams Around The World

 KooKoo KouvolaWhere: Kouvola, Finland

 The team's full name is KooKoo Hockey Oy, but it's known as KooKoo for short.
-Located out of Kouvola, Finland, KooKoo Hockey Oy -- it's just too fun to not say -- plays in Liiga, the top league in the country, which is more commonly referred to as the Finnish Elite League.
+Located out of Kouvola, Finland, KooKoo Hockey Oy -- it's just too fun to not say -- plays in Liiga, the top league in the country, which is more commonly referred to as the Finnish Elite League in North America.

-Somehow, the color palette drowns out the excessive use of advertisements displayed on most overseas league jerseys and helps the team stand out among its opposition.
+The color palette does a fantastic job of drowning out the excessive use of advertisements displayed on most overseas league jerseys and helps the team stand out among its opposition.

 Bonus: Kootenay IceWhere: Cranbrook, Canada